Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 ## Testable Design

-Testable design refers to writing code that can be exercised easily and reliably in isolation.
-A testable component has clear inputs and outputs, minimal hidden dependencies, and does not require a full system to be operational in order to be validated.
+Testable design means writing code that can be exercised in isolation, with well-defined inputs and outputs and minimal hidden dependencies.
+Such code does not require the full system to be running in order to be validated.

-The **SOLID principles** from object-oriented programming are a useful guide for achieving this.
-They are not specific to ROS, but they help us avoid tangled designs where business logic, framework code, and external dependencies are mixed together in ways that make testing slow or brittle.
-Following SOLID results in code that is easier to test, extend, and maintain.

-The five SOLID principles are:
+A useful guide for achieving this is the set of **SOLID principles** from object-oriented programming, which encourage modularity, abstraction, and separation of concerns:

 - **Single Responsibility Principle (SRP)**: a class should only have one reason to change.
 Keeping algorithms separate from ROS plumbing ensures each part can be tested independently.
 - **Open/Closed Principle (OCP)**: entities should be open for extension but closed for modification.
 Well-defined interfaces allow extensions without rewriting existing tests.